It's no surprise that a thorough onboarding process is important so new employees settle in well and swiftly in your company. But...

 It is odd how this is overseen when you think of how all of us know the feeling of being welcomed properly is so important.
 That applies whether it's in a new class in school, in the locker room at your new sports club or in your new workplace.

-Bad onboarding processes are of course not on purpose.
+Bad onboarding processes are, of course, not on purpose.
 No one earns anything from new hires that stumbles on the way into your company.
-When it goes wrong it is usually because the company underestimates the need for onboarding, or that the onboard simply isn't timely and won't work as intended.
+When it goes wrong it is usually because the company underestimates the need for onboarding, or that the onboarding simply isn't timely and won't work as intended.
 Also, should your employees leave you for some reason, it's a really good idea to have a plan for offboarding.

 Digital Learning Makes a Difference in Onboarding